lfelipem/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was based on the model suggested by Udacity.
+I tested more complex models, based on NVIDIA and other models, but I did not have better results or even had difficulty training due to lack of memory on my system.

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...